icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ---
 ### Built Environment
-- [CyberCity3d](https://www.cybercity3d.com/) - CyberCity3D offers a diverse range of digital city models from stero imagery and keeps an extensive library in 130 cities.
+- [CyberCity3d](https://www.cybercity3d.com/) - Offers a diverse range of digital city models from stero imagery and keeps an extensive library in 130 cities.
-- [PLW Model Works](https://plwmodelworks.com/industries/) -  PLW Model Works combines geospatial modeling expertise to create highly detailed, photo-accurate 3D polygonal city models for different industries.
+- [PLW Model Works](https://plwmodelworks.com/industries/) -  Combines geospatial modeling expertise to create highly detailed, photo-accurate 3D polygonal city models for different industries.

 ### Demographic

 - [Esri Tapestry Segmentation](https://www.esri.com/en-us/arcgis/products/tapestry-segmentation/zip-lookup) - Provides concise information on the demographic, economic, education and consumer characteristics of populations based on ZIP code.
-- [Data Axle](https://www.data-axle.com/) - Data Axle offers some of the most comprehensive and accurate business and consumer databases, boasting almost 400 distinct attributes across businesses and consumers in the United States and Canada.
+- [Data Axle](https://www.data-axle.com/) - Offers some of the most comprehensive and accurate business and consumer databases, boasting almost 400 distinct attributes across businesses and consumers in the United States and Canada.

 ### Infrastructure

 - [Mapillary](https://www.mapillary.com/) - Access street-level imagery and AI-derived map data from all over the world.
 Fill in the gaps by requesting new coverage or capturing your own with an easy to use mobile app.
-- [Ecopia](https://www.ecopiatech.com/) - Ecopia AI leverages AI to convert high resolution images of the earth into HD Vector Maps and to digitize infrastructure assets in a geospatial format.
+- [Ecopia](https://www.ecopiatech.com/) - Leverages AI to convert high resolution images of the earth into HD Vector Maps and to digitize infrastructure assets in a geospatial format.
-- [Geomate](https://geomate.ca/en/) - Geomate provides HD vector maps from high-resolution aerial imagery to support autonomous vehicles and urban planning use cases.
+- [Geomate](https://geomate.ca/en/) - Provides HD vector maps from high-resolution aerial imagery to support autonomous vehicles and urban planning use cases.
-- [Cyclomedia](https://www.cyclomedia.com/us) - Cyclomedia captures accurate visual data including imagery and LIDAR at street level and transforms it into valuable insights.
+- [Cyclomedia](https://www.cyclomedia.com/us) - Captures accurate visual data including imagery and LIDAR at street level and transforms it into valuable insights.

 ### Land Use and Land Cover

 - [CoreLogic](https://www.corelogic.com/) - Provides high quality land parcels data, providing instant access to detailed property characteristics, sales records, valuation and digital copies of current county assessor documents.
 - [Regrid](https://regrid.com/) - A leading provider of land parcels and location context data for your maps, apps and spatial analysis.
 - [CoStar](https://www.costar.com/) - A commercial real estate information and analytics provider serving the UK, US, and Canada.
-- [EarthDefine](http://www.earthdefine.com/) - EarthDefine is using AI to transform earth sensor data into consumable geospatial information products including high resolution land cover classifications and building footprints.
+- [EarthDefine](http://www.earthdefine.com/) - Using AI to transform earth sensor data into consumable geospatial information products including high resolution land cover classifications and building footprints.

 ### Resilience and Natural Hazards